jhadev/sounds/README.md

       </button>
     </li>

 Repeat this step for the rest of the navbar items.
-The nav-item button named "Other" will take care of filtering for characters that aren't specificed in the 4 nav-items avaiable.
+The nav-item button named "Other" will take care of filtering for characters that aren't specificed in the 4 nav-items available.

 ## Step 4